 Back in town we went to a place called the National Memorial Chorten, a large stupa.
 Next was the Archery Ground where we witnessed training in the national sport of Bhutan.
 There is a football stadium next to it, the Changlimithang National Stadium, but Bhutan’s national team is not much of threat to any nation.

 Tashichho Dzong has been built and destroyed several times.
 The present dzong only dates back to the 1960s but noone could tell because it looks like it has been like that forever.
-Right outside the dzong there is a series of modest barrack-style buildings housing the ministries, across the river we spot the national assembly and the modest royal residence is hidden among the trees near the river.
+Right outside the dzong there is a series of modest barrack-style buildings which houses the ministries.
+Across the river we spot the national assembly, while the modest royal residence is hidden among the trees near the river.
 We actually had a look inside the dzong’s courtyards yesterday, but today was a very special day.

 The people of Bhutan love festivals and they are most often staged in or near the dzongs.
 Right behind this dzong there is a large open square lined by seats for spectators, forming a kind of stadium.
 The tourists being in town at this very day were totally outnumbered by locals, in colourful dresses, young and old, coming here for a day out.
 They would be witnessing dances, jokers, and musicians performing acts with symbolism beyond my knowledge and imagination.
 I confess to being more interesting in exploring the folklore off stage, than what was going on inside.
 This was spectacular: Thousands of people, extremely colourful and ethnic, and very proud of themselves and their history.